dewang1/neuropulse/README.md

 # 2324_Sensor_7
 Wearable Sensor project repository

-# Carpal Tunnel Syndrome (CTS) Detection Device & Web App
+# NeuroPulse: Carpal Tunnel Syndrome (CTS) Detection Device & Web App

 ## Overview
 This project aims to design, build, and test a device and web application for early detection of Carpal Tunnel Syndrome (CTS).
 The device performs a nerve conduction study by measuring electrical signals transmitted through the median nerve, using an Arduino, an EMG sensor, and an electrode.
 The web app provides users with a platform to access and analyze their data securely.